 The RTPI North West Awards for Planning Excellence celebrate outstanding projects that demonstrate the power of planning in our region.
-Entries reflect the diversity of planning achievement, whether in urban or rural areas, large or small in scale, involving new development, regeneration or conservation.
+Entries reflect the diversity of planning achievement, whether in urban or rural areas, large or small in scale.
+This year’s awards was kindly sponsored by WYG.

 We are delighted to announce the overall winner of the NW Awards for Planning Excellence 2019 is:

 Arnside & Silverdale AONB Development Plan Document - congratulations!